ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-43-docker-port-mapping/README.md

 **`docker run -d --name blog -p 8085:80 nginx:stable`**
 - `docker run` → Creates and starts a new container
 - `-d` → Detached mode (runs in background)
-- `--name blog` → Assigns friendly name "blog" to the container
+- `--name blog` → Assigns  a friendly name "blog" to the container
 - `-p 8085:80` → Port mapping (host:container format)
 - `nginx:stable` → Specifies the image to use